-Students must sign in at the office when arriving late in the morning and after lunch.
+Students must sign in at the office when arriving late.
 Students who are late six (6) minutes or more may be treated as an absence.
 The third tardy to class will result in an after school detention.
 Each additional tardy can result in disciplinary action and may be included towards a truancy referral to law enforcement.